Seattle City Council approves new tax on big business

 Money from the tax will be used to underwrite $86 million in coronavirus relief to shore up city services as Seattle emerges from the pandemic and over the long term to pay for affordable housing, business assistance and community development.
 The bill was amended Monday to exempt some health care organizations for three years during the coronavirus crisis and to allow the law to end, or sunset, 20 years after it is enacted.

 Seattle Mayor Jenny Durkan hasn't taken a hard position on the tax.
-But the 7-2 vote makes it veto-proof.
+But if she were to veto it, only six votes would be needed to override her veto.

 Downtown Seattle Association President & CEO Jon Scholes said in a statement after the vote that taxing jobs is bad public policy, and that to him it is even more concerning as Seattle faces double-digit unemployment.